ghazalrafiei/Final-DB-Project/README.md

 # Final Database Course Project - Winter 1399

-A program for managing database and doing crud operations on different table.
+A program for managing database and doing crud operations on different tables.

 The schema is derieved from first exercise which was to create ER model for an online airline ticket booking website and it is available in folder sql which also has queries for creating tables and inserting some records in it.